 Click on a tab for information.

 The circles indicate positions on the fingerboard for tones in the specific scale (circles with darker color represent root notes, the first note in the scale).
-The numbers below the diagram indicate the frets.
+The numbers above the diagram indicate the frets.

 Notes refer to pitches, which are distinguished by the variation of sound waves.

-In Western music there are 12 unique pitches and in total 17 names of notes.
+In Western music, there are 12 unique pitches and in total 17 names of notes.
 The names of the notes are: